-Cookies for breakfast, when it gives you fiber, protein, and nutrients Why go withouter?
+Breakfast cookies, when it gives you fiber, protein, and nutrients Why deprive yourself of themr?

-Treat the whole family and yourself! with these cookies you will not regret it!s!
+Delight the whole family (and yourself!) with these cookies, you won't regret it!

 Yield: 8 large cookies